Reflective Pedagogy & Early Childhood Studies

 |EDE461: Multi-Disciplinary Dissertation 2|

 Professional Master in Education (Primary Teaching)

-Department staff contribute to the Professional Master in Education (PME) programme in the areas of School Placement, Microteaching, Educational Methodology, Early Childhood Education, Research Methods and Dissertation.
+Department staff contribute to the Professional Master in Education (PME) programme in the areas of School Placement, Microteaching, Educational Methodology, Early Childhood Education and Dissertation.
 More information on the PME here.